-- a.
-This definition is correct but it also contains unnecessary information therefore it is uneconomical. - b.
-No, because it is uneconomical.
+- (a) This definition is correct but it also contains unnecessary information therefore it is uneconomical. - (b) No, because it is uneconomical.

-However, not all fourteen who identified it as an uneconomical definition gave clear responses.
-Indeed some showed either a measure of confusion or difficulty in clear formulation.
-Extracts from these four responses are now presented and discussed individually.
+not all fourteen who identified it as an uneconomical definition gave However, clear responses.
+Indeed some showed either a of confusion or difficulty in clear measure formulation. discussed Extracts from these four responses are now presented and individually.